NDraganov/sneakers-react-app/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Open a lightbox gallery by clicking on the large product image
+  - for the time being lightbox gallery is open by clicking on the thumbnails
 - Switch the large product image by clicking on the small thumbnail images
+  - Working in progress
 - Add items to the cart
 - View the cart and remove items from it